Aguilar, Marte power Marlins past Phils for twinbill split

 STARS SIT

 Phillies All-Star catcher J.T.
-Realmuto sat out the opener, and Harper didn’t play in the nightcap.
+Realmuto sat out the opener, and Harper didn’t play in the nightcap after getting dehydrated in the first game.

 OFF KEY